RobinhoodDev/ProbabilitySim/README.md

 # ProbabilitySim
 I am making a probability simulation.
 These include (Dice, Number Gen, Cards, Marbles, and Frequency.)
-The game is still in progress.
-It should be out by Mid-September.
+The game is in Update 1.0